Cancer Survivorship and Research

-- Builds a comprehensive overview of your unique cancer history in order to provide a dedicated & personalised approach to your cancer treatment & management.
+- Builds a comprehensive overview of your unique cancer history and story in order to provide a personalised approach to your cancer treatment & management.

 - Is knowledgeable across multiple cancer disciplines; including, knowledge of oncology treatments (especially cutting edge treatments), surgery, radiation, immune therapies, cancer nutrition, psychological support & more.